osisoft/AVEVA-Adapter/shared-content/management/secrets/reference-secrets.md

 ## Reference Secrets by Id

-To use a secret in another configuration the value of the protected property may be replaced with "{{secret-Id}}", where secret-id is an existing id in the secret management configuration.
+To use a secret in another configuration, the value of the protected property may be replaced with "{{secretId}}", where secretId is an existing id in the secret management configuration.

 ### Example